luisarizmendi/rhel-edge-quickstart/README.md

  ./3-create-offline-deployment.sh
 ```

+> NOTE: With the latests releases, this kind of deployment (edge-simplified-installer) needs to use FDO!
+You can find examples in the `demos` directory.

 4) Install the Edge server by booting from the created ISO that you will find in `images` directory (the file name will be something like `<image-id>-simplified-installer.iso`)

 > NOTE: Install using this ISO with UEFI boot loader otherwise you will get `error code 0009`